 How many devices can I protect with Surfshark?

 Surfshark typically allows unlimited simultaneous connections across devices with a single subscription when using compatible apps.
 The Edge extension covers Edge browser usage, while desktop apps cover other devices.
-Is vpn available in china
+Super vpn extension edge: the ultimate guide to using a VPN extension on Microsoft Edge and beyond 2026

 Can the Edge extension block ads and trackers?